-- X (numpy array, pandas DataFrame, H2O DataTable's Frame, scipy. sparse, list of lists of int or float of shape = [n_samples, n_features]) Input feature matrix. - y (numpy array, pandas DataFrame, pandas Series, list of int or float of shape = [n_samples]) The target values (class labels in classification, real numbers in regression). - sample_weight (numpy array, pandas Series, list of int or float of shape = [n_samples] or None, optional (default=None)) Weights of training data.
-Weights should be non-negative. - init_score (numpy array, pandas DataFrame, pandas Series, list of int or float of shape = [n_samples] or shape = [n_samples n_classes] (for multi-class task) or shape = [n_samples, n_classes] (for multi-class task) or None, optional (default=None)) Init score of training data. - group (numpy array, pandas Series, list of int or float, or None, optional (default=None))-Group/query data.
+- X (array-like or sparse matrix of shape = [n_samples, n_features]) Input feature matrix. - y (array-like of shape = [n_samples]) The target values (class labels in classification, real numbers in regression). - sample_weight (array-like of shape = [n_samples] or None, optional (default=None)) Weights of training data. - init_score (array-like of shape = [n_samples] or shape = [n_samples n_classes] (for multi-class task) or shape = [n_samples, n_classes] (for multi-class task) or None, optional (default=None)) Init score of training data.

+- group (array-like or None, optional (default=None)) Group/query data.
 Only used in the learning-to-rank task. sum(group) = n_samples.
-For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc.

-- eval_set (list or None, optional (default=None)) A list of (X, y) tuple pairs to use as validation sets. - eval_names (list of str, or None, optional (default=None)) Names of eval_set. - eval_sample_weight (list of array (same types as sample_weight supports), or None, optional (default=None)) Weights of eval data.
-Weights should be nonnegative. - eval_class_weight (list or None, optional (default=None)) Class weights of eval data. - eval_init_score (list of array (same types as init_score supports), or None, optional (default=None)) Init score of eval data. - eval_group (list of array (same types as group supports), or None, optional (default=None)) Group data of eval data. - eval_metric (str, callable, list or None, optional (default=None)) If str, it should be a built-in evaluation metric to use.
+For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc. - eval_set (list or None, optional (default=None)) A list of (X, y) tuple pairs to use as validation sets. - eval_names (list of str, or None, optional (default=None)) Names of eval_set. - eval_sample_weight (list of array, or None, optional (default=None)) Weights of eval data. - eval_class_weight (list or None, optional (default=None)) Class weights of eval data. - eval_init_score (list of array, or None, optional (default=None)) Init score of eval data. - eval_group (list of array, or None, optional (default=None)) Group data of eval data. - eval_metric (str, callable, list or None, optional (default=None)) If str, it should be a built-in evaluation metric to use.
 If callable, it should be a custom evaluation metric, see note below for more details.
 If list, it can be a list of built-in metrics, a list of custom evaluation metrics, or a mix of both.
 In either case, the metric from the model parameters will be evaluated and used as well.
-Default: '12' for LGBMRegressor, 'logloss' for LGBMClassifier, 'ndcg' for LGBMRanker. - feature_name (list of str, or 'auto', optional (default='auto')) Feature names.
-If 'auto' and data is pandas DataFrame, data columns names are used. - categorical_feature (list of str or int, or 'auto', optional (default='auto')) Categorical features.
-If list of int, interpreted as indices.
-If list of str, interpreted as feature names (need to specify feature_name as well).
-If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
-All values in categorical features will be cast to int32 and thus should be less than int32 max value (2147483647).
-Large values could be memory consuming.
-Consider using consecutive integers starting from zero.
-All negative values in categorical features will be treated as missing values.
-The output cannot be monotonically constrained with respect to a categorical feature.
-Floating point numbers in categorical features will be rounded towards 0. - callbacks (list of callable, or None, optional (default=None)) List of callback functions that are applied at each iteration.
-See Callbacks in Python API for more information. - init_model (str, pathlib.Path, Booster, LGBMModel or None, optional (default=None)) Filename of LightGBM model, Booster instance or LGBMModel instance used for continue training.
+Default: '12' for LGBMRegressor, 'logloss' for LGBMClassifier, 'ndcg' for LGBMRanker. - early_stopping_rounds (int or None, optional (default=None)) Activates early stopping.
+The model will train until the validation score stops improving.
+Validation score needs to improve at least every early_stopping_rounds round(s) to continue training.
+Requires at least one validation data and one metric.
+If there's more than one, will check all of them.
+But the training data is ignored anyway.
+To check only the first metric, set the first_metric_only parameter to True in additional parameters kwargs of the model constructor. - verbose (bool or int, optional (default=True)) Requires at least one evaluation data.
+If True, the eval metric on the eval set is printed at each boosting stage.
+If int, the eval metric on the eval set is printed at every verbose boosting stage.
+The last boosting stage or the boosting stage found by using early_stopping_rounds is also printed.